Let’s take a look at Codeception’s architecture. We’ll assume that you have already installed it

 through an interface that we provide.

-Actor classes are not written but generated from suite configuration.
 Methods of actor classes are generally taken from Codeception Modules.

 Each module provides predefined actions for different testing purposes, and they can be combined to fit the testing environment.